 One of the most important parts of running your own rental property company is actually setting it up.
 Doing this well will affect the success of your company, and will ultimately guide you when navigating the property rental market.

 You’ll need to nail the basic economics of your trade.
 Is the annual yield on your properties high enough to cover costs and turn a profit?
 How can you balance that equation in your favour?
 These questions need answering before you start trading.

 Are you set up in a financially advantageous way?
 If you’re operating on a small scale, the money you take home at the end of the year will likely be higher if you set up as an individual landlord.
 On the other hand, if you’re going to rent out four properties or more, setting up as a limited company is more likely to be profitable.

 In fact, according to The Telegraph, the average sole landlord renting out four properties takes home a net income of £49,374.
 However, they would have made £49,644 if they had set up as a limited company — and the benefit of operating as a limited company increases with every additional property leased out after the four properties.

-With this in mind, setting up as a limited company isn’t the only process you’ll need to pursue when forming.
+With this in mind, setting up as a limited company isn’t the only process you’ll need to pursue when you set up a property company.
 Whether you need a registered address or accounting, we can help take the strain off these tasks.
-If you’re interested in finding out more, just head over here for more information.